What are the aims of this leaflet?

 This leaflet has been written to help you understand more about pityriasis alba.
 It tells you what it is, what causes it, what can be done about it, and where you can find out more about it.

 What is pityriasis alba?

 Pityriasis alba is a common skin complaint of children and young adults.
-It appears as pink scaly patches which later leave pale areas on the skin.
-These pale areas are more noticeable in people with dark skin, and more pronounced after exposure to the sun and the tanning of the non-affected skin.
-Pityriasis means skin scaling and albameans white.
+It appears as pink/pale, scaly patches which later leave pale areas on the skin.
+These pale areas are more noticeable in people with skin of colour, and more pronounced after exposure to the sun and the tanning of the non-affected skin.
+Pityriasis means skin scaling and alba means white.